Ming Sen Shiue: Arrest and imprisonment

 On July 7, 1980, after Shiue left for work, Stauffer managed to remove the hinge pin from the locked closet door.
 Despite being chained to each other, Mary and Elizabeth were able to reach the phone in the kitchen and call law enforcement.
-After making the call, they hid behind a car parked along the street at Shiue's residence until a cop walked over with his gun drawn, expecting it to be Shiue hiding.
-He was surprised to see the pair chained together.
-It was Elizabeth's idea to ignore the dispatcher's instructions to remain inside the house, because they were too scared of Shiue to stay.
-They knew he could be home any minute.
-Mother and daughter were immediately freed after seven weeks of imprisonment, and were overcome with joy to reunite with their family.
+After making the call, they ignored the dispatcher's instructions to remain inside the house, because they were too scared of Shiue to stay, and knowing that he could be home any minute.
+They hid behind a car parked along the street at Shiue's residence until a police officer walked over with his gun drawn, expecting it to be Shiue hiding.
 Shiue was arrested at his business on the same day.
 He was taken to Ramsey County Adult Detention Center.
-While in jail, he offered $50,000 to another inmate, Richard Green, to kill Stauffer and her daughter to prevent them from testifying against him in court, and to help him escape from jail.
+While in jail, he offered $50,000 to another inmate, Richard Green, to help him escape from jail, and kill Stauffer and her daughter to prevent them from testifying against him in court.
 Green communicated the information to the FBI.